py-sponser/Web-Scraping/Instagram/README.md

 To add to path:\
 For linux:
-- type this command > mv file /usr/bin
+- type this command > sudo mv file /usr/bin

 For windows:
 - Get the path of the file